ugauniyal/Real-Time-Chat/README.md

 # Real-Time-Chat
-A real time chat web app made using Django.
+A real time chat web app made using Django and AJAX